ramitarathore/ramitarathore_ios101_prework/README.md

 App: YoutubeMusic
 Feature: Good UI
-Feature: Overall easy to use interface.
+Feature: Overall, easy to use interface.

 Idea: Build an app that provides news on the environment and climate change.
 Keeps users up to date with the latest news about what is happening with the planet.
-They can filter with the topics that they are most interestde about and subscribe to recieve updates whenever a topic of their choosing has a new article published.
-This can also include a sections for tips on how to be more environmentally concious such as recycling tips.
+They can filter with the topics that they are most interested in and subscribe to receive updates whenever a topic of their choosing has a new article published.
+This can also include a section for tips on how to be more environmentally conscious, such as recycling tips.

 ## Notes